szaumoor/ZS_CanIStabYou-Mod/README.md

 There's a group of components to remove backstab immunities from particular types or specific enemies, and a group to enforce this immunity as per your liking.

-### What is a backstab?
+## What is a backstab?

 There seems to be **schools of thought** around what a backstab should be.
 A backstab should be either:

-- **(A)** Similar to a critical hit, it's just a hit that is dealt on a weak point -- or any other point that hurts and damages badly or causes important structural damage to the creature.
+- **(A)** Similar to a critical hit, it's just a hit that is dealt on a weak point -- or any other point that hurts and damages badly or cause important structural weakness of the creature.
 - **(B)** Unlike a critical hit, it's not about weak points, but about attacking by surprise or otherwise without seeing it coming, and the surprise is what makes the hit they take so powerful.
 - **(C)** It's both, it's surprise attack that hits a weak point that otherwise would be difficult to hit if the creature was completely aware of your existence.
 - **(D)** It doesn't matter and I don't care, I just want Thieves to be f***ing useful.
 Everything can be backstabbed, so shut up.